 Google's AI Overviews feature uses distinctive visual branding to signal AI-generated content in search results.
 The sparkle icon (✨) and Gemini-inspired design elements help users distinguish between traditional search results and AI-synthesized answers.
-Understanding these visual cues matters for SEO professionals monitoring where their content appears and how Google presents AI-generated summaries.
+Understanding these visual cues matters for SEO professionals monitoring where their content appears and how Google presents AI-synthesized summaries.

 The Sparkle Icon: Google's AI Visual Identifier